RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

-The New York Knicks, RJ Barrett included, will be in action at 7:30 PM on Monday against the Miami Heat in the 2023 NBA Playoffs.
+The New York Knicks, RJ Barrett included, will play at 7:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.

-We're going to break down Barrett's prop bets, using stats and trends to help you make good selections.
+Let's look at the prop bets available for Barrett, using stats and trends to make good predictions.

 RJ Barrett Prop Bets vs. the Heat